ricardolsmendes/jsf-poc-joinfaces-richfaces/README.md

 # jsf-poc-joinfaces-richfaces

-A proof of concept for JavaServer Faces using JoinFaces, RichFaces, and Spring Boot
+A proof of concept for JavaServer Faces using [JoinFaces](http://joinfaces.org/), RichFaces, and Spring Boot.